Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 - Fix issue with connection issue with new Rainbow 1.33 version (token check issue)

+- Fix issue when removing from a room

 ### SDK for Node.JS 1.32 - November 2017
 ---